P-p-H-d/mlib/README.md

 to the type rather than the type itself
 (aka the prototype is init\_func(type *) instead of init\_func(type)).
 If you use the '[1]' trick (see below), you won't need this.
+See also the API\_* transformation call below for further transformation means of the calls.

 An oplist has no real form from a C language point of view.
 It is just an abstraction that disappears after the macro expansion step of the preprocessing.